 Note: The argument to IgnoreAdded and IgnoreMissing must be a regular expression that matches the full path.
+In particular, it has to start with a forward slash..
 To test your regex before putting in samhain, you do something like this: